snarky-snark/home-assistant-variables/README.md

   parameter in a `data_template`.
 * **entity_picture**
   *(string)(Optional)*
-  Icon to display for the component.
+  Picture to display for the component.
 * **entity_picture_template**
   *(template)(Optional)*
   Defines a template for the `entity_picture` to be used in the frontend